mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - Idea is to maximize the logaithmin of that product :
     - logarithmic function is a strictly monotonically increasing function
     - log of a product becomes a sum of a log
-- Problem remaining for long sentences, there si an undesirable to tends to prefer unnaturally very short translations :
+- Problem remaining for long sentences, there is an undesirable to tends to prefer unnaturally very short translations :
     - first objective function is a mulliplication of small numbers, so is sentence size increase, function will decrease
     - same with second objective function : addition of negative numbers
 - To tackle that problem we normalize with T<sub>y</sub><sup>α</sup>